suzyahyah/suzyahyah.github.io/_posts/2025-07-01-Reproducing-GPT2-125M.md

 * [Fineweb](https://huggingface.co/datasets/HuggingFaceFW/fineweb), another dataset which  is thought to be higher quality than Openwebtext.
 The size of Openwebtext vs Fineweb training set are not directly comparable, although Openwebtext and the Fineweb-edu/10B tokens are both in the range of ~40GB of data.
 Although the train time perplexity scores are not directly comparable, training on Fineweb achieves better scores on the downstream eval dataset.

 **Download Dataset to Disk**.
-We first download to disk setting the cache_dir to avoid the latencies of streaming data over the network.
+I first download to disk setting the cache_dir to avoid the latencies of streaming data over the network.
 For validation (not evaluation) during training, split 0.1% of the data.
-We could also use a separate dataset to check for overfitting, for e.g., the validation split of wikitext-103-raw
+I could also use a separate dataset to check for overfitting, for e.g., the validation split of wikitext-103-raw but decided that this was better as a test set instead.

 **Preprocessing of Dataset**
 * WrapText for those sentences that are too long
 * Filter out those that are either too short or too long.
 This includes the short segments that overflow (text-wrapped)
-* Write a tokenizer function, which preprocesses the data into tokens and saves to disk so that we dont need to keep tokenizing everytime we train the model.
+* Write a tokenizer function, which preprocesses the data into tokens and saves to disk so that there is no bottleneck at preprocessing during training.
 * Save pre-tokenized dataset to disk for more efficient loading during training

 {% highlight python %}